How do Into Film Clubs work?

 Learn how to kick-start your Into Film Club.

 are free for state-funded schools and non-school settings, such as youth clubs and libraries.
 We also offer Into Film Clubs to independent schools for a fee.

 You can become an Into Film Club leader if you are an educator, youth leader, teaching assistant, parent, or librarian working in a state funded school or youth group setting.

-You'll receive support from the Into Film Team throughout your film club journey, from set-up and ordering films to engaging club members.
+You'll receive support from the Into Film Team throughout your film club journey, from set-up and streaming films to engaging club members.

 You'll have everything you need to make your Into Film Club a success, including materials, resources and training opportunities.Is an Into Film CLub for me?

 Being involved with an Into Film Club is hugely beneficial for both educators and young people between the ages of 5-19.
 With a range of incentives, materials, competitions and rewards, Into Film Clubs provide an exciting, safe and comfortable environment for young people to grow, gain confidence, enjoy school more and better engage with the curriculum.
-Our resources can help with day-to-day learning and development, allowing educators to create an Into Film Club that will appeal to all ages and abilities.Start your FREE Into Film Club
+Our resources can help with day-to-day learning and development, allowing educators to create an Into Film Club that will appeal to all ages and abilities.Get started

-An Into Film Club venue can be a classroom, school hall, youth club or library: all you need is a DVD player.
+An Into Film Club venue can be a classroom, school hall, youth club or library.
+All you'll need is a screen and an internet connection to stream Into Film+ on, and a Public Video Screening Licence for your organisation.
 Running an Into Film Club in a regular, communal setting inspires a love of film in young people, and an enthusiasm for discovery.
-It's not just a place for learning, but to make friendships too.Start your FREE Into Film Club
+It's not just a place for learning, but to make friendships too.Get started

-Choose from our DVD catalogue of over 3000 films that have been specially selected, including blockbusters, new releases, classics, foreign language film and documentaries, all chosen to help increase young people's cultural awareness and understanding of new ideas and concepts.
+Stream specially selected films instantly on Into Film+, many of which feature exclusive bonus content.
+Titles include blockbusters, new releases, classics, foreign language film and documentaries, all chosen to help increase young people's cultural awareness and understanding of new ideas and concepts.

 Make your own films using our suite of filmmaking resources and access to training.
 You can even inspire your club members to get involved by entering our Film of the Month competition.How do Into Film Clubs work?